rpatterson/prunerr/newsfragments/+free-space-done-date-guess.bugfix.rst

-:free-space: Switch from start date to added date when guessing torrent time since done
+:Free-space:
-             when the done date is missing.
+   Switch from start date to added date when guessing torrent time since done when the done date is missing.